eleva

 Example Plugin: Logger

-Here’s a complete example of a custom plugin:
+Here’s a complete example of a custom plugin with proper cleanup:

 const Logger = {